-The NextGen Psych Scholars Program (NPSP) is a virtual graduate student-led mentorship program for underrepresented (e.g., BIPOC, low-income, first-gen, LGBTQIA+) undergraduates and post-baccalaureates interested in applying to psychology PhD programs.
-It was founded by University of Minnesota PhD students Meriah DeJoseph and Kate Carosella in 2020.
+The NextGen Psych Scholars Program (NPSP) is a virtual graduate student-led mentorship program for undergraduates and post-baccalaureates interested in applying to psychology Ph.D. programs.
+While this program is open to all students, regardless of race, ethnicity, national origin, sexual orientation, and gender identity, it will center on the experiences of those from underrepresented (e.g., BIPOC, low-income, first-gen, LGBTQIA+) groups in psychology.
+It was founded by University of Minnesota Ph.D. students Meriah DeJoseph and Kate Carosella in 2020.

-The goal of NPSP is to cultivate long-term support structures between current underrepresented graduate students and diverse undergrad or post-baccalaureate mentees to (1) embrace and celebrate the unique journeys that have led current graduate students to pursue a PhD and (2) inspire and empower the next generation of scholars while enhancing feelings of belonging in academia.
+The goal of NPSP is to cultivate long-term support structures between current graduate students and undergraduate or post-baccalaureate mentees to (1) embrace and celebrate the unique journeys that have led current graduate students to pursue a Ph.D. and (2) inspire and empower the next generation of scholars while enhancing feelings of belonging in academia.

 For more information on how NPSP was created, see this blog post.